 Both normal and cancer cells grow and divide.
 But cancer cells grow, divide, and spread out of control.
-Chemotherapy kills growing cells by interrupting their life cycle.
-Because it acts on normal cells as well as cancer cells.
+Chemotherapy kills growing cells by disturbing their life cycle.
+But it acts on normal cells as well as cancer cells.
 Because of this, the medicines can cause side effects.
-Fast-growing cells—such as those in the hair, digestive system, and blood—are most affected.
+Fast-growing cells are most affected.
+This includes cells in the hair, digestive system, and blood.

 Chemotherapy is given in cycles.
 You have periods of rest between the days that the medicines are given.
-This allows the body to rest and build healthy cells between treatments.
-You can receive your therapy:
+This allows the body to recover and build healthy cells between treatments.
+You can have your therapy for a brain tumor:

-By IV (injection into a vein or artery)
+By injection into a vein or artery (IV)

 As a wafer implanted in the brain

 Chemotherapy can cause side effects in different parts of your body.
-Here are some common short-term side effects and tips that may help control them.
+Below are some common short-term side effects and tips that may help control them.

 A low white blood cell count makes your body less able to fight infection.
 Wash your hands often.
-Avoid crowds and people who are sick.
+Stay away from crowds and people who are sick.

 A low platelet count increases the risk of bleeding.
-Avoid activities that could result in cuts or bruising.
+Don't do activities that could cause cuts or bruising.

-A low red blood cell count, or anemia, may require treatment.
-Call your doctor if you are very tired and pale, short of breath, or have chest pain.
+A low red blood cell count, or anemia, may need to be treated.
+Call your healthcare provider if you are very tired and pale, short of breath, or have chest pain.

 Cut your hair short to make hair loss feel less extreme.
 Or you can choose to shave your head.